helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 ### Just run this container for me, please

+With everybody's attention being almost completely on K8s/EKS this is where we should really look in terms of ops/responsibility: the promise of fargate.

 Just run this Pod/Task for me

 {{< tweet 1002613402747920384 >}}

 Shift in responsiblility: one layer up.

-With everybody's attention being almost completely on K8s/EKS this is where we should really look in terms of ops/responsibility: the promise of fargate.
+Basically serverless ... especially with the latest time and event-based scheduling features announced by Deepak Dayama, Product Lead of Fargate and ECS:

+{{< tweet 1034610825741316096 >}}

+The integration of event-based triggers for Fargate lets developers integrate long-running tasks into serverless architectures, which would otherwise be limited by the execution timeouts of Lambda.
-Other public cloud providers:  Azure ACI.

-But where is AWS?
-Only with full cost additional services Beanstalk, opsworks...
+Other public cloud providers:  Azure ACI, whereas AWS only with full cost additional services Beanstalk, opsworks...

 ### AWS Fargate

 AWS Fargate is a new launch type for ECS.

 #### Networking